Explore the processes which maintain life, as well as the events that disrupt it.

 Faculty & Staff

 Our faculty research foci include epidemiology, microbiology, soil metagenomics, chloroplast and mitochhondrial genome evolution in legumes among other research.
 Field research has taken them to Bangladesh, Costa Rica, Alaska, Colorado, and other parts of the world.
-Learn more about our faculty and staff.

 Research is an important option for undergraduates at St. Edward’s University.
 Many students join a research lab on campus while others participate in research at other institutions.
 Involvement in one of these research labs allows students the opportunity to work alongside distinguished professionals, be a part of published research and gain real-world experience in a field specific to their interest.

 Biology research projects at St. Edward's vary across many different areas of focus, including neuroscience, immunology, cell biology, food microbiology, developmental biology, genetics, evolution, animal behavior and plant evolutionary ecology.
 These opportunities are made possible by special funding and grants, some of which have even been provided by the federal government.

 Specific projects, imploring the use of model organisms, explore: